sralloza/rpi-provisioner/README.md

 This commands configures the same IP Adress for all the network interfaces of the Raspberry Pi (eth0 and wlan0), but it gives priority to eth0.
 This means that if the ethernet cable is connected it will use it, otherwise it will use the wifi connection (both cases with the same IP address).

 **Note: you can only set the static IP for eth0 if the ethernet cable is connected.**

+**Note: if you want to move the raspberry to another network, is recommended to remove the static IP addresses and let DHCP assign the IP address, because the new network might have a different IP address or your static IP address might be assigned to another device.
+Future releases of the `rpi-provisioner` command will support this.**